gurkirt/RetinaNet.pytorch.1.x/README.md

   - and configure the visdom port in arguments in  `train.py.`
 - You will need to install [COCO-API](https://github.com/cocodataset/cocoapi) to use evalute script.

+### Datasets and other downloads
+- Please follow dataset preparation [README](https://github.com/gurkirt/FPN.pytorch/tree/master/prep) from `prep` folder of this repo.
+- Weights are initialised with imagenet pretrained models, specify the path pre-saved models, `model_dir` in `train.py`.
+Download them from [torchvision models](https://github.com/pytorch/vision/blob/master/torchvision/models/resnet.py).
+This is a requirement of training process.

 ## TRAINING
-Please follow dataset preparation [README](https://github.com/gurkirt/FPN.pytorch/tree/master/prep) from `prep` folder of this repo.

 Once you have pre-processed the dataset, then you are ready to train your networks.

 To train run the following command.